NKJEW/TrassGamesSite/_projects/gods_of_gravity.md

   - filename: "swipe_and_shoot_4.png"
     caption: "Unlike the original game, we wanted to include a compelling story taking place over five levels."
 ---
-Gods of Gravity is a multiplayer VR game where you play god and compete against your friends for control of a solar system in an epic last-man-standing battle.

-Command gravity to capture and throw your fleet in formation.
-Create wormholes to teleport your ships for a sneak attack!
-Take over planets and moons to boost your production.
-Take over the sun for even more power.
-Spread your fleet over the system to maximize your territory.
-Or mount an attack on an enemy home base!
+Compete against friends in an epic showdown of celestial gods.
+Use your gravity power to fling your spaceships into distant orbits, or open wormholes to teleport them across the solar system.
+Capture planets, moons, and even the sun to boost your production.
+Then send a massive fleet to conquer friend’s home planets.
+Last god standing wins.

+# Key Features:
+* Various different maps support anywhere from 2-4 players.
-Fling ships between orbits without tedious real rocket science.
+* Fling ships into distant orbits without tedious rocket science
-Enjoy the fun, strategic elements of the RTS genre without the overwhelming complexity.
+* The fun, strategic elements of the RTS genre without the overwhelming complexity.
-Three distinct ship classes makes combat easy to learn, while still rewarding proper strategic planning.
+* Three distinct ship classes makes combat easy to learn, while still rewarding proper strategic planning.
-Various different maps support anywhere from 2-4 players.
-Eliminated players automatically join another team so everyone stays in the action.
+* Eliminated players automatically join another team so everyone stays in the action.

 <!-- {% include gallery.html %} -->